 Machine washing new clothing does NOT kill parasites on infested garments.
 Infestation victims have used Borax, Ammonia, Vinegar, and other chemical products.
 None of the chemicals yield a complete removal of the parasite including unhatched eggs.
 After a hot washing/drying, parasites can fly out the machine.
 Therefore, infested clothing must be handled very carefully.
 Just one infested item can cause your entire closet to get infested.
 Heavily infested clothing should be burned.
 Get rid of everything that's infested!

 Infestation victims are often mistreated by the medical community.
 Doctors often won't touch and examine infested patients.
-Some have given patients a false diagnosis of scabies.
-Then they rush the patient out the office or hospital.
-Others might avoid having the patient visit their office.
-Discrimination has occurred among non-white patients.
+Some have given patients a misdiagnosis of scabies.

 In some cases, entomologists and doctors diagnosed patients as having delusional parasitosis, That is a rare disorder in which sufferers hold a delusional belief they are infested with parasites (http://delusion.ucdavis.edu/delusional.html).
 Of course, it is easier for professionals to accuse you of being delusional than to admit they don't know something!
 Parasite victims need to be able to handle these challenges.